dumux/dumux/examples/2pinfiltration/README.md

 In addition, the DNAPL is injected at a point source at x = 0.502m and y = 3.02m with a rate of 0.1 kg/s.

 We discretize the equations with a cell-centered finite volume TPFA scheme in space and an implicit Euler scheme in time.
 We use Newton's method to solve the system of nonlinear equations.
-The grid is adapitvely refined around the injection.
+The grid is adaptively refined around the injection.
 The adaptive behaviour can be changed with input parameters in the `params.input` file.

 # Implementation